Are your course materials appropriate for the EngageCSEdu Collection?

 - The OER is an individual item (e.g., an assignment, a project, a lab, an annotated lecture).

-- The OER relates to an introductory computer science course (CS0, CS1, Data Structures, Discrete Math) or to a course related to a special issue.
+- The OER relates to one of the following computer science course (CS0, CS1, Data Structures, Discrete Math, or HCI) or to a course related to a special issue.
 For special issues, the OER must meet the specifications outlined in the call for submissions.

 - The OER has been implemented in an authentic educational environment.